shahriarshayesteh/SoAC_DocEng2025/README.md

 2. **Summarization (LexRank)**

-   * By default, we extract the top 20 sentences per website (≈ 765 tokens), which empirically yields the best trade-off between accuracy and efficiency .
+   * By default, we extract the top 20 sentences per website (≈ 765 tokens), which empirically yields the best trade-off between accuracy and efficiency.

 ### Inference